 BENEFITS OF USING AN EXPERIENCED TRADE DRESS LAWYER

 Protecting Trade dress in some cases involves a law suit or litigation where an attorney asks a court to stop another company from using your visual brand.
 In the event you need to sue someone to protect your trade dress, you should always look for an attorney who has experience.
 Intellectual Property Center, has experience in trade dress protection including protecting the configuration of a product, its packaging and overall appearance.
-Whether you are in the Midwest including Kansas City or St. Louis or not, we would be happy to assist you in registering, protecting and enforcing your trade dress rights.
+Whether you are in the Midwest including Kansas City or St. Louis or not, contact us to discuss registering, protecting and enforcing your trade dress rights.